fabgrid/docs/src/i2dc/index.md

 #### Load Resistor

-Sparkfun also tell us in their "hookup guide" how to calculate the values of the additional resistor.
+Sparkfun also tells us in their "hookup guide" how to calculate the values of the additional resistor.
 We need a seconday resistor at the output of the opamp, that converts the "known current" output into a "known voltage".
 The formula goes as follows:

 <math>
 	<msub><mi>I</mi><mi>s</mi></msub>